• Home

 2 Thessalonians 2:3-4

-Deception might come from any means, we are called to guard against it.
-Regardless of any deception we are exposed to, God has forecast an order of events for the end times.
+Deception might come from any means.
+We are called to guard against it.
+Regardless of any deception, we are exposed to; God has forecast an order of events for the end times.
 The tribulation and the Day of the Lord had not passed.
-They didn't need to be alarmed at prophecies and predictions from false teachers.
-In the same way we shouldn't be concerned with Mayan calendars or horoscopes or Nostradamus or anyone else.
+They didn't need to be alarmed by prophecies and predictions from false teachers.
+In the same way, we shouldn't be concerned with Mayan calendars, horoscopes, Nostradamus, or anyone else.

 Remember Harold Camping?
-He made several predictions of the end or the world.
+He made several predictions of the end of the world.
 Each day he predicted came and went without incident.
-He's already proven himself to be a false prophet by making false predictions, but probably more important, by making predictions at all.
-The bible clearly states no one knows the hour or day.
+He's already proven himself to be a false prophet by making false predictions, but probably more importantly, by making predictions at all.
+The Bible clearly states no one knows the hour or day.
 Yet thousands follow him.
-If he was living in the Old Testament times they would have stoned him the first time his prophecy didn't come about.
+If he lived in the Old Testament, they would have stoned him the first time his prophecy didn't come about.

-Paul point was, if they were in the tribulation they would know it because there would be signs.
-If you missed the rapture you would see:
+Paul’s point was that if they were in the tribulation, they would know it because there would be signs.
+If you missed the rapture, you would have seen:

-There only seems to be a few explanations for this kind of mass apostasy.
+There are a few explanations for this kind of mass apostasy.
 I believe persecution of the church will purify it.
-When the label 'Christian' causes pain in our life, the pretenders will part.
-The notional or cultural Christian will run.
+When the label “Christian” causes pain in our lives, the pretenders will part.
+The national or cultural Christian will run.

-It is also noteworthy that this falling away is only separated from the 'man of sin' in verse 3 by a comma.
-These two things go together in that they will happen before the Day of the Lord.
-The man of sin is the embodiment of sin.
-He is sin personified.
-In Revelation, John calls him the beast.
-We know he is the anti-christ.
-When he is revealed people are going to follow him.
-Now it wasn't that long ago we would have thought that wasn't possible, people would recognize this man because they knew God's word.
+Now, it wasn't that long ago we would have thought that wasn't possible; people would recognize this man because they knew God's word.
 But the world today, in general, is not concerned about sin and is getting further and further from God.
-So, when this man steps on the scene and has answers to fix the economy, fix mother earth, make people feel good about themselves again, people will line up behind him.
-This unveiling of this man to the world wasn't always possible, the world used to be a very large place because of slow travel, language barriers, slow or limited forms of communication.
-Now, it's a small world, all these obstacles are overcome and a single world leader is very possible.
+So, when this man steps on the scene and has answers to fix the economy, fix Mother Earth, and make people feel good about themselves again, people will line up behind him.
+This unveiling of this man to the world wasn't always possible; the world used to be a very large place because of slow travel, language barriers, and slow or limited forms of communication.
+Now, it's a small world; all these obstacles are overcome, and a single world leader is very possible.

 How can the entire world be fooled into following this man?
-There is much evidence in every election that people aren't interested in tough leadership to make tough decisions to lead our country.
+There is much evidence in every election that people aren't interested in tough leadership or making tough decisions to lead our country.
 They want someone to hold our hand and make us feel better.
 They want to make sure no one takes anything away from us.
-This man is going to look like the one to solve the problems of mankind.
+This man will look like the one to solve the problems of mankind.
 He is the one who will bring peace and safety and unite the world.
 Mankind will embrace him.

-The man of sin is the son of perdition, perdition means destruction.
+The man of sin is the son of perdition.
+Perdition means destruction.
 He is the son of Satan himself.
-He will come to power and it will be an ultimate power.
+He will come to power, and it will be an ultimate power.
 There will be no room for other thoughts or ideas.
 All else will be crushed.
 He will exalt himself as God and demand to be worshiped as god.
-He will sit in the holy place in the temple as if he were god.
-This is the abomination of desolation written about in Daniel 9 and Jesus referred to Daniel 9 when he spoke of this (Matthew 24):
+He will sit in the holy place in the temple as if he were a god.
+This is the abomination of desolation written about in Daniel 9, and Jesus referred to Daniel 9 when he spoke of this (Matthew 24):

-When the anti-christ demands to be worshiped in the holy place, things will be getting real serious, real fast.
+When the anti-Christ demands to be worshiped in the holy place, things will be getting real serious, real fast.
 That's when the great tribulation gets serious.
-Those who come to Christ during the tribulation period will be enduring these things.
-Jesus said, when they see that it's time to flee.
+Those who come to Christ during the tribulation period will endure these things.
+Jesus said when they see that, it's time to flee.
 But those things have not happened yet.
 That's why Paul offers these things as proof to the Thessalonians that they weren't in the tribulation.
 They had seen none of this.

-It's interesting to note that Jesus said, "When you see these things".
-In those days, if it happened, only a few would see it.
-But in our day, there might be a 'holy of holies' web cam.
+It's interesting that Jesus said, "When you see these things."
+In those days, only a few would see it if it happened.
+But today, there might be a “holy of holies” webcam.
 We can watch live news and internet feeds all over the world.
 Everyone could watch a news conference from the temple when this man says that he is the answer to their prayers.
 He will claim to be the savior and hope of the world and that the whole world should worship him.

-The man of sin will be in the world for many years before he is revealed as he grows up, goes to school, begins his career.
-Think about that, he may already be alive.
+The man of sin will be in the world for many years before he is revealed as he grows up, goes to school, and begins his career.
+Think about that.
+He may already be alive.”
 Maybe he is getting ready to be revealed.

 2 Thessalonians 2:5-12

-Paul is reaffirmed what he already told them.
-He's was trying to confirm his old teaching in an effort to get them to disregard the phony letter and bad teaching.
+Paul reaffirmed what he had already told them.
+He tried to confirm his old teaching to get them to disregard the phony letter and bad teaching.
 He must have talked to them about this restraining force in place.
 This restraint is keeping evil in check.
 Satan is ready to bring the man of sin to power in the world.
 Satan would like to reveal this man on his schedule.
 But he will only be revealed when God allows it, on God's timeline.

 What is this restraining force?
 The only right answer is that nobody knows for sure.
 There are good arguments for the Holy Spirit being this restraint.
-Then when His presence and work is removed when the church is raptured, the restraint is lifted.
+Then, when His presence and work are removed, and the church is raptured, the restraint is lifted.
 There can also be the idea that a restraint is in place until the gospel is preached to everyone.
 This might even be valid in conjunction with the Holy Spirit.
-The traditional belief was that the Roman Empire, the governments of man were in power restraining this force.
-This empire, though, has come and gone and the man of perdition has not been seen.
+The traditional belief was that the Roman Empire and the governments of man were in power, restraining this force.
+This empire, though, has come and gone, and the man of perdition has not been seen.

 The mystery of lawlessness is already at work.
 We know that lawlessness has been at work from the beginning.
-But what's the mystery?
-There certainly won't be any new sin in the world.
+But what’s the mystery?
+There certainly won’t be any new sin in the world.
 The mystery may be the wholesale acceptance and following after this lawless one.
-The world is sol divided; liberal, conservative, right, left, believer, unbeliever, gay, straight, young, old, male, female, have, have nots, and it goes on and on.
+The world is so divided: liberal, conservative, right, left, believer, unbeliever, gay, straight, young, old, male, female, have, have-nots, and it goes on and on.
 Everyone has an agenda.
 What could possibly join the world together?
 What could focus them on one goal where everyone set aside their own cares and agendas?

-The man of sin will bring and intensity and prideful approach to sin like there has never been.
+The man of sin will bring an intense and prideful approach to sin as there has never been.
 While sin would normally bring the conviction of the Holy Spirit that might lead to repentance, this man will make people feel good about their sin, no shame, no conviction, no feeling bad.
 He certainly won't call it sin and won't be very patient with those who do.

-The joining of the world together; all languages, cultures, politic and religions will be the like the tower of babel all over again.
-There won't be any boundaries to sin.
-There won't be any sin they won't accomplish under the leadership of the anti-christ as the world follows faithfully.
+The joining of the world, all languages, cultures, politics, and religions, will be like the Tower of Babel all over again.
+There won’t be any boundaries to sin.
+There won’t be any sin they won’t accomplish under the leadership of the anti-Christ as the world follows faithfully.

 We have no capacity to imagine how much evil lurks around us because that evil is kept in check by this restraining force.
-I think we get a glimpse every once in a while when we see a Ted Bundy or Charles Manson make the news and we think "How could any human ever do such things."
+I think we get a glimpse every once in a while when we see a Ted Bundy or Charles Manson make the news, and we think, "How could any human ever do such things."
 When this restraining force is lifted, all manner of evil will be unleashed in the world.
 With no restraint, this man, the antichrist, will be revealed.
 This man is the embodiment of evil, the absence of all morality.
-This man will come with miracles, signs and wonders and every sort of evil that deceives.
+This man will come with miracles, signs, wonders, and every sort of evil that deceives.
 He is a counterfeit messiah that the world will embrace as their own.
 He will fool many with his miracles and his signs.

 This lawless one will be revealed, not as a lawless one but as a savior.
 He'll offer a false sense of hope.
 But, Paul quickly adds, his destiny is already determined.
 This lawless one will be destroyed by a word from the mouth of Jesus Christ and in the brightness of His coming.

 This guy will come for a time as allowed by God.
 He will do his work at the bidding of Satan.
 He will show his power and signs and lying wonders.
 He will do miracles that will leave people in awe.
 This man will be full of unrighteous deception.
 And, Paul said, much of mankind will fall before him because they did not receive the love of truth so they might be saved.
-These are the folks that don't want the truth, they deny it because they know the truth will bring change.
+These are the folks who don't want the truth; they deny it because they know the truth will bring change.
 They know the truth will take away their sin.
-They embrace their sin, deny the truth.
+They embrace their sin and deny the truth.
 For that reason, God will give them what they desire.
-He will send them a strong delusion and they'll believe the lie.
+He will send them a strong delusion, and they'll believe the lie.

 What would deceive the entire world into following the Antichrist?
-How about an ancient manuscript, newly discovered that uncovers the hoax of Christianity.
-How about if the news comes on and says they've discovered the real tomb of Jesus and there are bones in it.
-How about the big lie of a religion that claims to be peaceful yet isn't.
-How about the lie that there is no god, no hell, therefore no hope.
-How about a world leader who says he has been contacted by aliens and he performs miracles and signs as proof.
+How about an ancient manuscript, newly discovered, that uncovers the hoax of Christianity?
+How about if the news comes on and says they've discovered the real tomb of Jesus, and there are bones in it?
+How about the big lie of a religion that claims to be peaceful yet isn't?
+How about the lie that there is no god, no hell, and therefore no hope?
+How about a world leader who says aliens have contacted him and performs miracles and signs as proof?
 We don't know what the lie is, but this big lie will be a whopper.

 2 Thessalonians 2:13

-"Bound to give thanks" is Paul's way of stating the obligation to give all thanks to God because He remained sovereign over their life.
-They were children of God, he had chose them from the beginning; this is their election in Christ.
-They were brought to salvation through sanctification; this is the preparation process that God brings us through.
-After salvation, it is easy to look back and see the many people, prayers and situations God used to bring us to the place of decision, with an understanding of our sin and a heart that ached for redemption and salvation.
-This is God's prevenient grace working in us prior to our belief.
-This doesn't removed any of our free will; we are still responsible for our sin; we are still accountable to God and must repent and trust.
+”Bound to give thanks” is Paul’s way of stating the obligation to give all thanks to God because He remained sovereign over their life.
+They were children of God; he had chosen them from the beginning; this is their election in Christ.
+They were brought to salvation through sanctification, the preparation process that God brings us through.
+After salvation, it is easy to look back and see the many people, prayers, and situations God used to bring us to the place of decision, with an understanding of our sin and a heart that ached for redemption and salvation.
+This is God’s prevenient grace working in us prior to our belief.
+This doesn’t remove any of our free will.
+We are still responsible for our sins.
+We are still accountable to God and must repent and trust.
 Repentance and trust are the proof of election.

-Paul draws a conclusion then, based on their election, calling by the gospel, preparation by the Spirit, salvation by grace and sure glorification on the horizon.
+Based on their election, Paul concludes, calling by the gospel, preparation by the Spirit, salvation by grace, and sure glorification on the horizon.
 Paul encouraged them to stand fast.
-This is one of Paul's favorites that he uses six different times.
-It's the picture of getting a good foot hold; be prepared for the onslaught and don't lose ground.
-The ground you stand on (salvation) is holy ground that can't be stolen.
-They don't have to fear and wonder.
-God didn't bring them through this process to abandon them.
+This is one of Paul’s favorites, and he uses it six different times.
+It’s the picture of getting a good foothold, being prepared for the onslaught, and not losing ground.
+The ground you stand on (salvation) is holy ground that can’t be stolen.
+They don’t have to fear and wonder.
+God didn’t bring them through this process to abandon them.

 The Thessalonians were all living in tough circumstances.
-Their response to those circumstances was determined by their faith.
-Remember faith forms their thinking and their thinking determined how they would respond to the world around them..
-With a restored understanding and faith, these people would be built up again, encouraged and strengthened to continue on.
-This correction of their understanding of the end times helped them to deal with their discouragement and it cleared up the deception.
+Their faith determined their response to those circumstances.
+Remember that faith forms their thinking and determines how they would respond to the world around them.
+With a restored understanding and faith, these people would be built up again, encouraged, and strengthened to continue.
+This correction of their understanding of the end times helped them deal with their discouragement and cleared up the deception.

 Our faith must be real.
-It's not just to make us feel better when we are down or charge our spiritual battery on Sunday morning.
+It’s not just to make us feel better when we are down or charge our spiritual battery on Sunday morning.
 It is important that our faith and beliefs are well understood.
-They have to withstand the attacks that come constantly.
-Then, in our circumstances, we will respond in faith, seeking God, yielding our life to Him.
+They have to withstand the constant attacks.
+Then, in our circumstances, we will respond in faith, seeking God and yielding our lives to Him.

-If we don't know the bible how can we filter all that we see and all that tries to deceive us through the word of God.
+If we don’t know the Bible, how can we filter all that we see and all that tries to deceive us through the word of God?
 We need to hold on to biblical teaching in a world that says otherwise.
-There are many wolves out there who teach the bible is no longer relevant, it is outdated, etc. Without the anchor of God's word we are open to incredible deception.
-We will be shaken because we have no foundation, no anchor, no mooring.
+There are many wolves out there who teach the Bible is no longer relevant, outdated, etc. We are open to incredible deception without the anchor of God’s word.
+We will be shaken because we have no foundation, anchor, or mooring.

 2 Thessalonians 2:16-17

-Paul's offers a benediction.
+Paul offers a benediction.
 Just reading it is encouraging to all believers.
-We are comforted and established in every good word and work by our Lord Jesus Christ and God the Father.
-By His grace we have everlasting consolation and hope.
+Our Lord Jesus Christ and God the Father comfort and establish us in every good word and work.
+By His grace, we have everlasting consolation and hope.

-The word 'established' is having a solid foundation, it's having a solid system of beliefs.
-Being established isn't some high spiritual plane or arriving some place special.
+The word “established” means having a solid foundation, a solid system of beliefs.
+Being established isn't some high spiritual plane or arriving at someplace special.
 It's allowing your faith to form your thinking and your thinking to control your actions.
-Then every aspect of your life is rooted in your faith.
+Then, every aspect of your life is rooted in your faith.
 Your works reflect the God you serve.